 The General Non-Point Source program was established to provide low-cost funds for a wide range of water quality-related projects.
 Qualified projects include: restoration of wildlife habitat, stream bank stabilization, lake restoration and watershed protection.
 Low-interest loans can also be used for the water quality components of other projects, such as municipal landfill closure and brownfield remediation.
-In FY21, two projects were funded through loans totaling nearly \$1.2 million.
+In FY23, one project received funding totaling \$3.4 million.